Restructuring and insolvency in Spain: overview

-Partners under a partnership may be liable for the debtor's debts if a partner unreasonably refuses the capitalisation of debts or issuance of securities or convertible securities (and therefore frustrates the possibility of a refinancing agreement being reached) before the partnership becomes insolvent (RDL 4/2014).
+Partners under a partnership may be liable for the debtor's debts when the company's position has been brought about or worsened by their fraudulent or culpable action unreasonably refuses the credit capitalisation of debts or issuance of securities or convertible securities (and therefore frustrates the possibility of a refinancing agreement being reached) before the partnership becomes insolvent.

 If the court finds that partners have acted in bad faith, it can disqualify them from managing partnerships for two to 15 years.
 It can also require liable parties (or anyone who committed the same offence in the two years before the declaration of insolvency) to repay creditors all or part of any debt that is not recovered from the insolvent estate.

 If the parent entity unreasonably refuses the capitalisation of credits or the issuance of securities or convertible securities (and therefore frustrates the possibility of a refinancing agreement being reached) before the subsidiary becomes insolvent, the parent entity may be liable to repay the creditors all or part of any debt not recovered from the insolvent estate.

 Some of an insolvent company's pre-insolvency transactions can be set aside (that is, in refund or clawback actions (acciones de reintegración)).
 Insolvency administrators (see Question 6, Insolvency proceedings (concurso): Supervision and control) can challenge a transaction that both: